-- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node, and select Plug-in for Hyper-V. - 3 From the Actions list, select Configure. - 4 If the Show VMs being managed by a cluster option is available, select it only if the host is not managed by a Virtual Client. - i IMPORTANT: Quest recommends that you use Virtual Clients to manage clustered hosts and that you do not enable this option. - 5 To configure a Virtual Client, enter the following information: - Cluster Domain: Enter the Windows domain of the cluster. - Username: Enter the account name that has the permission and privileges required for administering the cluster and Hyper-V; that is, a domain-administrator account. - Password: Enter the password associated with the user specified in the preceding field. - 6 To save the settings, click OK.
+- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Click Hyper-V Plugin, and select Configure from the context menu. - 4 If the Show VMs being managed by a cluster option is available, select it only if the host is not managed by a Virtual Client. - i IMPORTANT: Quest recommends that you use Virtual Clients to manage clustered hosts and that you do not enable this option. - 5 To configure a Virtual Client, enter the following information: - Cluster Domain: Enter the Windows domain of the cluster. - Username: Enter the account name that has the permission and privileges required for administering the cluster and Hyper-V; that is, a domain-administrator account. - Password: Enter the password associated with the user specified in the preceding field. - 6 To save the settings, click OK.